 - We operate robust policies, procedures and controls to ensure our records of your assets are accurate.
 Reconciliations are carried out on a regular basis to ensure that the assets being held correspond with your account records.
 These arrangements are subject to regular oversight by the firm’s Compliance and Risk teams.
 These arrangements are further subject to formal review by our external Auditors on an annual basis.
 The Auditor subsequently reports its assessment of the firm’s compliance with its obligations to the FCA.

 - In the event of Interactive Investor Services Limited being declared in default, and in the unlikely event of there being a shortfall between the assets held and your account balance, eligible customers would be protected by the FSCS.
-This scheme may pay compensation in respect of protected claims up to a maximum of £50,000 per claimant.
+From April 1 2019, this scheme may pay compensation in respect of protected claims up to a maximum of £85,000 per claimant.